 CVD risk assessment and advanced markers

 Primary care is a term which has different meanings – to your insurance company, primary care refers to a provider with specific obligations and credentialing whereas for you, primary care may mean the doctor you go to for most of your health care needs.
 For many of my patients, I serve in the latter capacity – they come to me first when they have an infection or hurt their back or need annual blood work.

 However, some insurance companies do not recognize naturopathic physicians as primary care providers.
 Others have policies which make it difficult for naturopathic physicians to serve in a primary care role.
 For this reason, I have chosen not to credential as a primary care provider with any insurance companies.
 Therefore, for billing purposes, if we are billing insurance, I will be considered a specialist.

 I address this issue of primary care on a case by case basis with clients based on their healthcare needs and insurance coverage.
 Because so many insurance companies require you to have another provider type as a primary care provider or limit access to services or referrals, I recommend that most of my patients maintain a relationship with an insurance approved primary care provider.

 Patients with complex problems are encouraged to schedule a complimentary consultation by phone or in person.
-This allows us to ensure that Dr. Kadakia is able to help with your complaints and that she and you mutually understand what role she will play in your care.
+This allows us to ensure that I am able to help with your complaints and that we mutually understand what role I will play in your care.
 Complex cases include multiple diagnoses, multiple medications or complex medical histories – if you think you are a complex case, you probably are!